 Also, Known As – Cobra Pose

-Benefits – The Bhujangasana works on the digestive system, thereby improving appetite, regulating metabolism, and also removing blockages.
+Benefits – The Bhujangasana works on the posterior as well as the anterior part of the digestive system, thereby improving appetite, regulating metabolism, and also removing blockages.
 The reproductive system is also stimulated.
 When you stretch and open up your heart, your breathing improves.
 There are better blood circulation and nutrient absorption.

 How To Do It – Lie flat on your stomach, with your legs stretched out, and the feet facing down.
 Place your elbows by your side.
-Then, lift your chest, placing the body weight on the elbows.
-Inhale deeply, and exhale strongly.
+Then, lift your chest, placing the body weight not only on the elbows, but on the entire forearms.
+Inhale deeply, and exhale strongly

 To know more about this asana, click here: Bhujangasana